MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

    :::image type="content" source="media/control-client-app-access-to-environment/new-application-form.png" alt-text="Screenshot showing the location of the ApplicationId and Name fields.
 The image also shows where the Save button is located.":::

 To **remove** an application from the list:

 1. Select an app.
 2. Select the **Delete** button.

 > [!NOTE]
-> If you removed an system app that was preloaded in the environment, the app can automatically be restored by the system.
+> If you removed a system app that was preloaded in the environment, the app can automatically be restored by the system.
 You might want to delete only the apps that you have added.
->

 #### Allow or block apps